jackscotti/jobbed/README.md

 To do/fix:

-- number of jobs from query and number of jobs shown by the app not matching
+- fix number of jobs from query and number of jobs shown by the app not matching
 - result = JSON.parse(response.body) makes app crash if response is nil
 - convert if possible all the instance variables to local variables
 - add test coverage